maxaeon/EQ-bench/README.md

 Missing a term?
 Use the **Glossary term request** issue template to propose an addition.

 ## 1  Project Snapshot
 SERA-X is intended to be a collaborative benchmark for evaluating emotional intelligence in AI systems.
 This repository collects design documents and sample datasets as they become available.
-Authorized visitors can log in on the project website and submit new sources or constructs directly through the provided forms.
+Authorized visitors can sign in using the **Login** button at the top right of the project website and submit new sources or constructs directly through the provided forms.
+Use the same button to log out when finished.
 These entries are stored in our Supabase tables (`literature` and `constructs`) and mirrored JSON files under `data/`.
 For guidance, see [docs/persisting_constructs.md](docs/persisting_constructs.md) and the [Research Hub Contribution Guide](docs/quick_github_guide.md).

 | Project Attribute | Short description |
 |-------------------------|---------------------|